mashemat/mashemat.github.io/_pages/teaching.md

    - **Description**: In this talk I described the fundamentals of open source and Linux operating systems and courses.
    - [ٍExample](https://www.elug.ir/doku.php?id=%D8%AC%D9%84%D8%B3%D8%A7%D8%AA:%D8%AC%D9%84%D8%B3%D9%87_%D8%B5%D8%AF_%D9%88_%D8%B4%D8%B5%D8%AA_%D9%88_%D8%B3%D9%88%D9%85)

 I have actively organized many talks and seminars internally and internationally at institute, bringing in experts from various fields to share their insights on cutting-edge topics.
-Here are a selection of talks organized by me with official announcment:
+Here are a selection of talks organized by me (only ones with official announcment):

 ## 1. **Toward Distributed In-Network Machine Learning**
    - **Location**: Tromso, Norway